-Our mission is to promote a circular plastics system and a pollution free environment.
+Our vision is to ensure plastics circularity and a pollution free environment.

 The Norwegian Retailers' Environment Fund receives NOK 1 for every plastic bag member retailers sell in Norway.
 All Norwegian retailers and wholesalers who buy or sell plastic bags can become a member and contribute to the Fund's work in tackling environmental issues due to plastics.